 There are some RV parks that do all the legwork of the aforementioned activities for you, and then some!
 If your itinerary is flexible, try planning your Halloween camping weekend at one of the amazing campsites that go all-out for the holiday.
 Kentucky Horse Park in Lexington, Kentucky is known for its “Halloween Campout” event, where the entire park comes alive with ghoulish delight.
 There’s live entertainment, a golf cart parade, and even a haunted trail.

-Fort Boonsborough State Park in Richmond, Kentucky has a Halloween Lights Drive-Thru, and Yogi Bear’s Hill Country Camp Resort in Canyon Lake, Texas caps off fall weekends of pumpkin carving, trick-or-treating and costume contests with all-you-can-eat pancake breakfasts.
-If you enjoy dressing up your pet for the holiday, visit Far Horizons 49er Village RV Resort in Plymouth, California for their annual Dog Costume Contest!
+Fort Boonsborough State Park in Richmond, Kentucky has a Halloween Lights Drive-Thru, and Yogi Bear’s Jellystone Park Camp Resort: Hill Country in Canyon Lake, Texas caps off fall weekends of pumpkin carving, trick-or-treating and costume contests with all-you-can-eat pancake breakfasts.
 The list goes on-and-on with places that provide activities for campers of all ages on Halloween – just do a quick search in the area you’re staying in to see if any local campsites hold activities of their own.

 Even if you aren’t staying at a campground with prepared activities, you can still take part in this Halloween classic.
 And it makes perfect sense when camping.
 Carving pumpkins can be messy, and is usually an activity best done outside.
 If you’re RVing, you’re already out in nature, so your setup is perfect.
 Stop by a nearby pumpkin patch (they’re on every corner this time of year) and pick your perfect pumpkin.
 Gut the inside of your gourd, then draw your design.
 Get to sawing away and hold a contest for who can create the best jack-o-lantern.